bgeneto/python-parallel-multiprocessing/README.md

 | ProcessPoolExecutor | 0.2698220  | 1.2328661  |
 | mpire               | 1.5323328  | 5.1917256  |

-For such small task, ThreadPool is better in Windows and ProcessPool in faster in Linux.
+For such small task, ThreadPool is better in Windows and ProcessPool is faster under Linux.

 **Conclusion:** use process backend with Linux and threads backend with Windows.